-To qualify for expedited review, research must fall into one of nine federally-defined expedited categories.
-These categories involve collection of samples and data in a manner that is not anonymous and that involves no more than minimal risk to human subjects and only involves procedures listed in one of nine federally defined categories (see also here).
+The expedited designation means that the project involves no more than minimal risk to human subjects and only involves procedures listed in one of nine federally defined categories (see also here).
 If research designation is determined to qualify for expedited review, the IRB chairperson and one additional reviewer may evaluate and approve the proposed research.

 Full Board Review

 Projects that do not fall into either the exempt or expedited review categories must undergo a review by the full IRB, which represents the most rigorous level of review.
-Such research typically involves vulnerable populations (such as children, pregnant women or fetuses, prisoners, ethnic minority and people with mental impairment); projects that may involve coercion or undue influence; those that include sensitive data; involves some sort of deception in recruitment; and those which include more than minimal risk to subjects.
+Such research typically involves vulnerable populations (such as children, pregnant women or fetuses, prisoners, ethnic minority and people with mental impairment); projects that may involve coercion or undue influence; those that include sensitive data; those that involve some sort of deception in recruitment; and those which include more than minimal risk to subjects.

 Student Research Projects

 When students conduct research involving human subjects – such as masters theses, capstone projects, or any research that may be presented orally or published for public access beyond the boundaries of the classroom – the project must be reviewed and approved by the IRB.
 The review process for student research is no different from the regular review process – with the minor exception that a faculty member must sign on as a supervisor for the project, which includes reviewing the student proposal prior to submission to the IRB.